+Numeric variable that returns the next available file channel UNT number.
+Looping construct that performs statements between WHILE conditionWEND WHILE and WEND statements as long as condition is true or non-zero.
 Writes data to a file.
 Numerous options are available, some WRITE {RECORD} depending on the type of file.
-See the full programming (chan,options)data documentation available on www.pvx.com for more details.
+See the full programming (chan,options)data documentation available on www.pvxplus.com for more details.